hamedR96/siemens-take-home-challenge/README.md

 # Siemens Take-Home Challenge

-This repository contains the codebase and setup instructions for the Siemens Take-Home Challenge, including data preprocessing, training with LoRA, and inference examples using AI models.
+This repository contains the codebase and setup instructions for the Siemens Take-Home Challenge, including data preprocessing, training with LoRA, and inference examples using BFL FLUX.

 ---